In this GenerateBlocks review, I will be going through this amazing, lightweight, Gutenberg block-based WordPress plugin.

 GenerateBlocks has both, free and premium versions.
 The core GenerateBlocks plugin (free version) has 6 blocks.
 Container, Grid, Headline block, Buttons, Query Loop, and Image block.
 You can pretty much make anything by combining all of these blocks.

 Of course, GenerateBlocks is much better than Gutenberg.
-GenerateBlocks lets you create your own design, and sections anywhere on your site.
+It lets you create your own design, and sections anywhere on your site.
 With Gutenberg, you need to rely on the blocks given to you.
-Plus, there aren’t so many blocks that could give a nice appeal to your site’s front-end.
+Plus, Gutenberg blocks lack customization settings that give a better visual appeal.

 The new blocks introduced in GenerateBlocks are Query Loop block and Image block.

-Use the Headings block, change heading tag to paragraph and apply your desired icon.
+Use the Headings block, change heading tag to paragraph and apply your desired icons.

 With GenerateBlocks you get only 6 blocks.
 With these 6 blocks, you can create any block required on your website.
 Whereas, Kadence blocks offers a dedicated block for almost everything.
-This way GenerateBlocks stay much lighter than Kadence blocks.
-Websites using GenerateBlocks, show good page speed scores.
+This way GenerateBlocks stays much lighter than Kadence blocks.

-No, GenerateBlocks is not a page builder, but it is no lesser than a powerful page builder.
+No, GenerateBlocks is not a page builder, but it is as powerful as a page builder.
 It is a block-based plugin with 6 main blocks that helps you create any design on your website.
-For example, I have created latest posts, author box, last widget sticky sidebar using GenerateBlocks.

 Yes, you can use other blocks plugin and GenerateBlocks together on your website.